terra10/codefest_micronaut/Lab 3/README.md

 1. The @javax.persistence.Entity annotation.
 This indicates that this class represents a database model
 1. The @javax.persistence.Id annotation.
 This flags a field or getter as a unique and primary key in the database.

-You can expaned the Model class to your liking, just make sure to include an @Id field.
+You can expand the Model class to your liking, just make sure to include an @Id field.

 We can now finish our configuration by adding the following lines to our application.yml: